-A clearly defined and well executed long-term strategy has not only cemented IVE as Australia's largest integrated marketing communications business but has also contributed to a resilient business with diversified revenue streams spanning a broad range of sectors and underpinned by an extensive and tier-l client base.
+A clearly defined and well executed long-term strategy has not only cemented IVE as Australia's largest integrated marketing communications business, it has resulted in a resilient business with diversified revenue streams spanning a broad range of sectors and underpinned by an extensive and tier-1 client base.
 IVE's earnings resilience and strong balance sheet has supported a consistently high dividend yield and funding for ongoing growth and diversification initiatives.